-When it comes to its build, the lens includes as many as 9 elements that have been set in 8 groups.
+When it comes to its build, the lens includes as many as 9 elements set in 8 groups.
 However, there is no indication of using any special type of glass by the manufacturer.
-Moreover, you will also come across an innovative 9 blade diaphragm which you can stop down to f/32.
+Moreover, you will also come across an innovative 9-blade diaphragm which you can stop down to f/32.

 The term “MTF” (Modulation Transfer Function) actually refers to the measurement of the lens performance.
 In fact, MTF can help us to calculate the loss of resolution as well as contrast given that no lens is flawless while transmitting light.
 Here, we are provided a screenshot of the MTF Chart of the Tokina 100mm F/2.8.

 To make the graph more simple always a result of 30 LPMM is considered a good result, higher is sharper & lower you can expect a loss in image resolution.

-It’s quite impressive that the Tokina 100mm performs great at the edge of the frame in different aperture value as shown in the above graph which is something very important especially in shooting macro as you need the subject to be sharp as possible from the frame to the edge of the frame.
+It’s quite impressive that the Tokina 100mm performs great at the edge of the frame in different aperture values as shown in the above graph which is something very important especially in shooting macro as you need the subject to be sharp as possible from the frame to the edge of the frame.

 To get the sharpest image from this lens you can use F/4 if lights allow then this aperture could deliver the best sharpness as shown in the graph (43 LPMM).

 It is of no use to make any complaint regarding the level of the chromatic aberration correction.
 It is going to stay close to the 0.06% level for the entire range of stops which is definitely considered to be small.

 The distortion of the average of 6 measurements was 0.05% while the error achieved happened to be 0.02%.
 Thus, it can be rightly asserted that the level of this error is of zero valuation and should not prove to be worrisome for any photographer including even the most experienced ones.